Quantitative AI Risk Assessments: Opportunities and Challenges: Abstract

 As with any promising technology, organizations want to benefit from the positive capabilities of AI technology while reducing the risks.
 The best way to reduce risks is to implement comprehensive AI lifecycle governance where policies and procedures are described and enforced during the design, development, deployment, and monitoring of an AI system.
-While support for comprehensive governance is beginning to emerge~\cite{factsheets-product}, organizations often need to identify the risks of deploying an already-built model without knowledge of how it was constructed or access to its original developers.
+Although support for comprehensive governance is beginning to emerge~\cite{factsheets-product}, organizations often need to identify the risks of deploying an already-built model without knowledge of how it was constructed or access to its original developers.
+Such an assessment will quantitatively assess the risks of an existing model in a manner analogous to how a home inspector might assess the risks of an already-built home or a physician might assess overall patient health based on a battery of tests.

-Such an assessment will quantitatively assess the risks of an existing model in a manner analogous to how a home inspector might assess the energy efficiency of an already-built home or a physician might assess overall patient health based on a battery of tests.
-This paper explores the concept of a quantitative AI Risk Assessment, exploring the opportunities, challenges, and potential impacts of such an approach, and discussing how it might improve AI regulations.
+Several AI risks can be quantified using metrics from the technical community.
+However, there are numerous issues in deciding how these metrics can be leveraged to create a quantitative AI risk assessment.
+This paper explores these issues, focusing on the opportunities, challenges, and potential impacts of such an approach, and discussing how it might influence AI regulations.